 1. You can visit bank branches and have the clerks do cash advances from your debit or credit cards.
 This works essentially like normal ATM withdrawals but without the ATM fees.
 Obviously, the need to visit a branch every time and have to wait in a queue makes this strategy fairly impractical for most.

-3. You can use a debit or credit card, issued overseas, which refund ATM fees.
+3. You can use a debit or credit card, issued overseas, that refunds ATM fees.
 Popular examples include Charles Schwab in the United States and Standard Chartered in Hong Kong.